jakob/TableTool/README.md

 Download the most recent build in the [releases section](https://github.com/jakob/TableTool/releases).

----

 ## Usage

-- _Open:_
+### Open:
-> When opening a CSV file, TableTool detects the format specifications
->(record delimiter, character encoding, etc.) automatically.
+When opening a CSV file, TableTool detects the format specifications (record delimiter, character encoding, etc.) automatically.
-> You can also set the specifications manually.
+You can also set the specifications manually.

-- _Edit:_
+### Edit:
-> Edit the contents of the cells, rows and columns of the document easily in a grid based user interface.
+Edit the contents of the cells, rows and columns of the document easily in a grid based user interface.

-- _Convert:_
+### Convert:
-> Convert an existing file to a different format.
+Convert an existing file to a different format.

----

 ## Credits

 TableTool was made by [Sandro Peham](https://github.com/SandroPeham), [Andreas Aigner](https://github.com/aigi) and
 [Jakob Egger](https://github.com/jakob).

----

 ## Licence